aiven/aiven-docs/docs/products/metrics/howto/download-influxdb-data.md

 ## Backup format

-The backup created is a portable file that includes all databases and retention policies from your Aiven for InfluxDB service.
+The backup created is in a **portable format** that includes all databases and retention policies from your Aiven for InfluxDB service.
 This backup is packaged as a single `.tar` file for easy storage and transfer.
 For more information, see the [InfluxDB backup and restore documentation](https://docs.influxdata.com/influxdb/v1/administration/backup_and_restore/).

 ## Download data